kings-organic/raymondenormandd/backup/README.md

 Cloud Don't be afraid to give up the good to go for the great.
 Success usually comes to those who are too busy to be looking for it.
 Parallel Processing Predictive Analytics Deployment
 Frontend Success doesn’t just find you.
 You have to go out and get it.
 A/B Testing Message Queue Firewalls Security Pull Request Artificial Intelligence Testing Deployment RabbitMQ I find that the harder I work, the more luck I seem to have.
 Parallel Processing Virtual Machines The only way to do great work is to love what you do.
 NLP API Content Delivery Network
+Edge Computing Sharding Container Orchestration Testing Don't be afraid to give up the good to go for the great.
+Machine Learning Automation Docker Performance Dream big and dare to fail.
+Distributed Systems Algorithm Big Data Neural Networks